Does Marrying Your Best Friend Lead To A Happier Marriage?

 A sign that your partner is your best friend could be that you both enjoy each other's friends.
 Usually, a person is very similar to their group of friends, which is why you may get along with your partner's group of friends.
 Being able to go out with your partner in a group of friends can be a great way to spend time together and develop your relationship.

-Evidence supporting the idea of getting married to your best friend
+Research on the benefits of getting married to your best friend

 While the saying may have been started as honest marriage advice, it has certainly become a cliché in the recent past.
 However, there is research supporting the idea of getting married to your best friend.
 Here are two examples showing that friendship is important in marriages.